GitYangFan/Pj.-Seminar-Robotik-und-CI/README.md

 - coordinate systems and transforms in ROS
     - the helpful tool rqt_tf_tree

-- the purpose of apriltags
+- the purpose of AprilTags
     - https://github.com/AprilRobotics/apriltag
     - *there are also some papers ...*